Moofbytes/PyGAF/docs/index.rst

 Welcome to PyGAF's documentation!
 =================================

+PyGAF is a Python package for evaluation and display of anakytic solutions to groundwater flow.
+The package name is an acronym of Python Groundwater Analytic Flow.

-PyGAF has its documentation hosted on Read the Docs.
+PyGAF's documentation is hosted on Read the Docs.

 .. toctree::
    :maxdepth: 2